Eduardo-95-DS/Eat-Well-Dashboard/README.md

 # **1. Business problem**

 Eat Well Company is a restaurant marketplace with the main goal of facilitating the connection and negotiations between customers and restaurants.
 The newly hired CEO requested a dashboard containing key information of the following questions, allowing him to better understand the company and to make strategical decisions.

+Therefore the goal of this project is to create a dashboard containing a set of tables and graphs that showcase the most important metrics derived from the requested questions.

 **- Country:**